Samsung 49″ Odyssey Neo G9 Gaming DQHD Quantum Mini-LED Monitor – LS49AG952NNXZA

 BMW acquired the Rover Group (formerly British Leyland) in 1994, and sold the greater part of it in 2000, but retained the rights to build cars using the Mini name.
 Retrospectively, the car is known as the "Classic Mini" to distinguish it from the modern, BMW-influenced MINI family of vehicles produced since 2000.

 The Odyssey (; Ancient Greek: Ὀδύσσεια, romanized: Odýsseia) is one of two major ancient Greek epic poems attributed to Homer.
-It is one of the oldest extant works of literature still widely read by modern audiences.
-As with the Iliad, the poem is divided into 24 books.
+It is one of the oldest works of literature still widely read by modern audiences.
+Like the Iliad, the Odyssey is divided into 24 books.
 It follows the Greek hero Odysseus, king of Ithaca, and his journey home after the Trojan War.
 After the war, which lasted ten years, his journey from Troy to Ithaca, via Africa and southern Europe, lasted for ten additional years during which time he encountered many perils and all of his crewmates were killed.
 In his absence, Odysseus was assumed dead, and his wife Penelope and son Telemachus had to contend with a group of unruly suitors who were competing for Penelope's hand in marriage.

 The Odyssey was originally composed in Homeric Greek in around the 8th or 7th century BC and, by the mid-6th century BC, had become part of the Greek literary canon.
 In antiquity, Homer's authorship of the poem was not questioned, but contemporary scholarship predominantly assumes that the Iliad and the Odyssey were composed independently and that the stories formed as part of a long oral tradition.
 Given widespread illiteracy, the poem was performed by an aoidos or rhapsode and was more likely to be heard than read.